aigulsharip/post-hub-project-ui/README.md

 ## 🗄️ Database & Hosting

-- **Database:** PostgreSQL hosted on AWS via ScaleGrid
+- **Database** - PostgreSQL hosted on AWS via ScaleGrid
-- **Hosting:** Deployed on a VPS with Docker and Nginx configured for routing, HTTPS, and performance
+- **Hosting** - deployed on a VPS with Docker and Nginx configured for routing, HTTPS, and performance